FreddyOffenga/sizecoding/README.md

 # Sizecoding

-Presentation and code snippets will be placed here after the lovebyte demoparty!
+Presentations and code snippets.

+The presentations were given at Lovebyte demoparty March 2021

 http://www.lovebyte.party/